 - The city and state where the divorce occurred

-- Applicants for a marriage license do not need to be Colorado residents
+- Applicants for a license do not need to be Colorado residents

-- Marriage licenses issued in Colorado are only valid for use in Colorado
+- Licenses issued in Colorado are only valid for use in Colorado

-- Once the marriage has been solemnized, the license must be returned to the issuing County Clerk for recordation within 63 days from the date of the ceremony or a late fee will be assessed.
+- Once the marriage or civil union has been solemnized, the license must be returned to the issuing County Clerk for recordation within 63 days from the date of the ceremony or a late fee will be assessed.